netsys-edinburgh/nervion-powder/doc/powder.md

 The Control-Plane Mode provides better scalability by disabling the Data-Plane.
 If this mode is enabled, each UE instance is no longer for a single UE but can emulate multiple UEs using multi-threading.
 By default, the number of threads per UE is 100, but this value can be modified through the Web Interface.

 The Nervion configuration file (in JSON format) is where the RAN architecture and behavior are specified.
-A complete guide on the Configuration files can be found [here](/doc/profiles.md).
+A complete guide on the Configuration files can be found [here](/doc/scenarios.md).
 Each of the core networks provided in this profile has its own peculiarities in terms of encryptions keys and MCC/MNC; therefore, we provide a basic configuration file for each core.
 Each example executes a single UE with one eNB/gNB.
-These files can be modified following the [Nervion profiles guide](/doc/profiles.md).
+These files can be modified following the [Nervion scenarios guide](/doc/scenarios.md).

 - [OAI](https://github.com/j0lama/nervion-powder/blob/master/profiles/config_oai.json)
 - [srsEPC](https://github.com/j0lama/nervion-powder/blob/master/profiles/config_srsepc.json)